 Cramer, D. E. A.., 2009.
 Consumer perceptions and experiences of relationships with service organisations: financial, travel and tourism organisations.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: